Matt Gillies: Leicester City

 However, there was some consolidation a season later to club's disappointment in missing out on the FA Cup and the league title, albeit in a less prestigious guise.
-The club won its first major trophy after beating Stoke City in the 1964 Football League Cup Final 4–3 on aggregate.
-Though they tasted yet another cup final defeat a year later as they reached the League Cup Final for the second season running, but lost 3–2 on aggregate to Chelsea.
+The club won its first major trophy after beating Stoke City in the 1964 Football League Cup final 4–3 on aggregate.
+Though they tasted yet another cup final defeat a year later as they reached the League Cup final for the second season running, but lost 3–2 on aggregate to Chelsea.

 Contract disputes with several of the club's star players however marred the 1964–65 season.
-Though most of the disputes were resolved, the loss of hugely influential Frank McLintock to Arsenal for a then club record incoming fee of £80,000 and the unrest over pay saw Leicester slump to 18th that season in the league.
+Though most of the disputes were resolved, the loss of hugely influential Frank McLintock to Arsenal for a then club record incoming fee of £80,000 and the unrest over pay saw Leicester slump to 18th in the league.

 The signing of Derek Dougan for £21,000 from Peterborough United and Jackie Sinclair from Dunfermline for £25,000 the following summer though saw the club rejuvenated and again become a strong force in the First Division.

 However, having just celebrated victory in the 1966 World Cup and having cemented a reputation as being one of the world's foremost goalkeepers, Gordon Banks was under pressure from upcoming youth star Peter Shilton.
 Shilton wanted first team football and realised that with Banks in the side this was unlikely, so he requested a transfer.
 However, Gillies controversially decided to sell Banks to Stoke City instead and promoted Shilton to first choice.
 Just a month earlier he had also accepted an offer from Wolverhampton Wanderers for star striker Derek Dougan.

-The sales of Banks and Dougan saw the club decline and although the signings of Lenny Glover and Allan Clarke (the latter for a British transfer record of £110,000) showed promise, a bout of tuberculosis and ill health saw Gillies forced to spend time away from the game and his assistant Bert Johnson took over team affairs briefly between January and March 1968.
+The sales of Banks and Dougan saw the club decline and although the signings of Lenny Glover and Allan Clarke (the latter for a British transfer record of £110,000) showed promise, a bout of tuberculosis and ill health saw Gillies forced to spend time away from the game and his assistant Bert Johnson took over team affairs between January and March 1968.
 The illness took its toll on Gillies though and saw his managerial abilities wain and on 28 November 1968, with the club sitting 17th in the league the board sacked his assistant Bert Johnson and first team coach George Dewis.
 Gillies resigned in protest.
-His resignation was officially announced at 4pm on 30 November 1968, exactly 10 years and 21 days after taking the job.
+His resignation was officially announced at 16:00 on 30 November 1968, exactly ten years and 21 days after taking the job.

 Nottingham Forest

-In 1969, he became manager of Nottingham Forest and remained in charge of the Nottingham club until 1972.
-Though his spell at Forest was ultimately disappointing and ended in relegation in 1972, he did sign John Robertson and Martin O'Neill for the club, both of whom would star for Forest in their European triumphs under Brian Clough.
+In 1969, he became manager of Nottingham Forest and remained in charge of the club until 1972.
+Though his spell at Forest was ultimately disappointing and ended shortly after relegation in October 1972, he did sign John Robertson and Martin O'Neill for the club, both of whom would star for Forest in their European triumphs under Brian Clough.